 We recruit recent graduates and young professionals in the creative and media industries to mentor high street businesses.
-They join our programme and receive the training needed to help mentor local business owners.
-They are then paired to local businesses and will provide the mentoring needed to help local businesses get online and make the most of digital marketing.
-This is done either face-to-face or by video conferencing.
+We provide mentors with training needed to help mentor local business owners.
+Mentors are then paired to local businesses and provide the mentoring needed to help local businesses get online and make the most of digital tools.

 How the digital mentoring scheme works

 Mentoring programmes are supported from our Social Streets Studio in Bow.

 All new recruits are required to attend learning sessions where they are taught the Social Streets curriculum, how to mentor entry-level students and how to deliver a workshop.
 There is no cost to this.

 Digital Mentors are paired with local businesses and meet them once a week to give them one-to-one mentoring.
 The sessions are two hours long.
 Digital Mentors will be assigned different businesses at different times depending on their speciality and the needs of the business.

 Digital Mentors also have the opportunity to help run a weekly drop-in clinic at the Campus that is open to local businesses who need ongoing help.